-Associate degrees in computer programming are available from many community colleges or universities, as well as through online or distance learning degree programs.
-An associate degree can qualify you for an entry-level position in the computer programming industry.
+Associate degree programs in computer programming can be taken at many community colleges or universities, as well as through online or distance learning degree programs.
+Earning such a degree can be a wise move, as it can help you qualify for an entry-level position in the computer programming industry.

 Bachelor's Degrees in Computer Programming

-About half of the bachelor's degree curriculum typically consists of general education in the fields of math, English, science, and social studies.
-Most of these courses take place during the first two years of schooling, with the last two years dedicated more firmly to the student's computer programming training.
+Bachelor degree programs in computer programming are usually four-year programs that combine programming languages with a liberal arts education.
+About half of a bachelor's program's curriculum typically consists of general education in the fields of math, English, science and social studies.
+Most of these courses are meant to be taken during the first two years of schooling, so the last two years can be dedicated to the student's computer programming training.

 What Can You Do with a College Degree in Computer Programming?